-Because of the patriotic nature of the script and the success of using Top Gun as recruitment material, the producers persuaded NASA to allow director Michael Bay and company to shoot in the normally restricted space agency.
-This included the neutral buoyancy lab, a 65-million-gallon, 40-foot-deep pool used to train astronauts for weightlessness and the use of two $10-million space suits.
+Because of the patriotic nature of the script and the success of using Top Gun (1986) as recruitment material, the producers persuaded NASA to allow director Michael Bay and company to shoot in the normally restricted space agency.
+This included the neutral buoyancy lab, a 65-million-gallon, 40-foot-deep pool used to train astronauts for weightlessness and the use of two ten-million-dollar space suits.
 The crew was also allowed to shoot in the historic launch pad that went out of service after the Apollo 1 disaster, and parts of the movie were filmed at Edwards Air Force Base in California.

 The convenient existence of a fault plane passing right through the asteroid is not unrealistic.
 Several asteroids are now believed to be "contact binaries", each apparently consisting of two separate lumps of rock that are just sitting on each other.

 Critics jumped on the line from Truman where he told the President that the asteroid was "the size of Texas" and said it was ridiculous.
 However, those critics were embarrassed when fans of the film in the Washington, D.C. area pointed out that the National Air and Space Museum contained an exhibit about the history of asteroids which included a visual from one that hit the Earth millions of years ago--and was roughly the size of the modern state of Texas.

 The original script did not include the romantic subplot between A.J. and Grace, and instead had more emphasis on Truman.
 It was added after the success of Titanic (1997) with teenage girls.
 Most of the romantic scenes were written by Scott Rosenberg and were filmed late in production.